FourThievesVinegar/solderless-microlab/docs/assembly-reactor-unit.md

-## Pumps Box Assembly
+## Assembling the Pumps Box
+<a name="pumps"></a>

 The Pumps Box has 3 Peristaltic pumps w/ stepper motors on the front that inject reagents into the Reactor Core and the 2 circulating pumps on the sides that move hot and cold fluids to control the Reactor Core's temperature.
-It also has plugs on the front for the stirring motor and the Reactor Stand's accessory port that can be used to power accessories like a light.
+It also has plugs on the front for the stirring motor and an accessory port that can be used to power accessories like a light.

 <IMG ALT="Pumps Box Front showing three peristaltic pumps and two female barrel connectors on the front of a 7 inch by 7 inch 3D printed box" SRC="./media/pumps-unit/pumps-unit-complete-front.jpg" WIDTH="400" />
 <IMG ALT="Pumps Box Rear showing two connector sockets and screws at the corners."
 SRC="./media/pumps-unit/pumps-unit-complete-rear.jpg" WIDTH="400" />